onenok/Speech-transcription-translator/README_EN.md

 ## Notes

-- Translation service uses MyMemory API, usage limits may apply
+- MyMemory API has usage limits
+- LibreTranslate needs API Key
 - Speech recognition accuracy depends on microphone quality and ambient noise
 - Recommended to use in a not noisy environment

 ## Technical Details

 - Uses Web Speech API for speech recognition
-- Uses MyMemory Translation API for translation
+- Uses multiple APIs for translation
 - Uses Web Audio API for volume visualization
 - Built with React framework
 - Frontend-only implementation, no backend required